Sai503/mbot_web_app/README.md

-# MBot Omni App
+# MBot Web App

-Web app for the MBot Omni robot.
+Web app for the MBot robot.

 ## Installing from the Latest Release (Recommended)